rocky-jaiswal/todo-pro/README.md

 # Todo Pro

+## What

+A simple CRUD application to play around with - Next.js + TRPC & Spring Boot + JPA + Kotlin

 ## Setup (Dev Mode)

 - Start `docker-compose up --build`.
 This will start the DB, migrate the DB and start a Node.js JWT+JWKS Auth service